-Human Resource and Administration Department (Continued) Internal Audit Unit In addition, the HR Department, through its Procurement function, oversees the general procurement of goods, technical and consultancy services, and works.
+Human Resource and Administration Department (Continued) In addition, the HR Department, through its Procurement function, oversees the general procurement of goods, technical and consultancy services, and works.
 It ensures that all resources needed for the daily operations of the SEC are provided to enhance efficiency in the fulfilment of the SEC's mandate.
-The Internal Audit Unit is responsible for evaluating the adequacy of accounting, financial and operating procedures, as well as the internal controls of the SEC.
+Internal Audit Unit The Internal Audit Unit is responsible for evaluating the adequacy of accounting, financial and operating procedures, as well as the internal controls of the SEC.
 The Unit performs this function to ensure compliance with policies and applicable regulations.
 Issuers Department The Issuers Department oversees all activities involved in the issuance of new securities, from the initial application to post-offer activities.
 A major component of this involves monitoring the disclosure of material information to the investing public by issuers of listed securities.
 The Department ascertains whether disclosures made by issuers conform to the disclosure requirements and standards imposed by law.
-In addition, the Department reviews, approves and regulates takeovers, mergers, acquisitions and all forms of business combinations in accordance with any law or code of practice requiring it to do so.
-Specifically, the functions of the Issuers Department include: Examining for approval invitations to the public made by issuers other than the government.
-Reviewing, approving and regulating takeovers, mergers, acquisitions and all forms of business combinations.
+In addition, the Department reviews, approves and regulates takeovers, mergers, acquisitions, and all forms of business combinations in accordance with the law and the Securities and Exchange Commission Code on Takeovers and Mergers.
+Specifically, the functions of the Issuers Department on include: Examining for approval invitations to the public made by issuers other than the government.
+Reviewing for approval and regulating takeovers, mergers, acquisitions, and all forms of business combinations.
 Authorizing and regulating the issuing of securities in Ghana by foreign issuers.
 Carrying out post-offer inspections on use of offer proceeds by issuers in accordance with the prospectus/offer document.
-Examination and approval of applications for Issuing House licences.
-Review of annual audited financial statements, quarterly financial statements, and half-yearly Audit Committee reports of issuers.
-Examination and approval of applications for registration of auditors.
-Attendance of annual general meetings of issuers Provision of capital market education.
-Issuing guidelines to the market operators to clarify application of laws and regulations.
+Examining for approval, applications for Issuing House licences.
+Reviewing of annual audited financial statements, interim financial statements, and half-yearly Audit Committee reports of issuers.
+Examining for approval, applications for registration of Auditors and Reporting Accountants.
+Attendance of Annual General Meetings (AGMs) of issuers.
+Providing capital market education.
+Issuance of Guidelines to issuers and market operators to clarify application of laws and regulations.